zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 [backporting policy](https://github.com/NixOS/nixpkgs/blob/master/CONTRIBUTING.md#criteria-for-backporting-changes)
 to check if the change you have in mind may be backported.

-This section focuses on how to backport a package update (e. g. a bug fix or security release).
+This section focuses on how to backport a package update (e.g. a bug fix or security release).
 Fixing a broken package works like it does for the unstable branches.